-transactions occurs within the framework of extensive disclosure requirements mandated by the SEC: Rule 13e-3 requires companies to disclose comprehensive details about going privatetransactions, including not only the economic terms and fairness of the proposed merger but also the negotiation process leading to it.233 In contrast, the SEC disclosure requirements for other related-party transactions are far less demanding.
-Companies are required to disclose information retrospectively, in their periodic reports, about certain material transactions in which insiders have a "direct or indirect" material interest, as well as their policies for approving these transactions.234 Companies are not required, however, to disclose information about the process leading to the transaction.
+For some transactions, other bodies of law that mandate disclosure within conflict transactions ameliorate some of these concerns.
+For example, the judicial review of freezeout transactions occurs within the framework of extensive disclosure requirements mandated by the SEC: Rule 13e-3 requires companies to disclose comprehensive details about going private-transactions, including not only the economic terms and fairness of the proposed merger but also the negotiation process leading to it.246 In contrast, the SEC disclosure requirements for other related-party transactions are far less demanding.
+Companies are required to disclose information retrospectively, in their periodic reports, about certain material transactions in which insiders have a "direct or indirect" material interest, as well as their policies for approving these transactions.247 Companies are not required, however, to disclose information about the process leading to the transaction.

-We believe that the SEC disclosure rules should be modified to require more disclosure of related-party transactions and the process underlying them.235 The existing and relatively lax disclosure environment complicates the efforts of plaintiffs to challenge related party transactions effectively.236

-And yet, the disparity in disclosure requirements also highlights the role of state corporate law in incentivizing disclosure to protect shareholders in self-dealing transactions that are not going private transactions.
-As such, we propose that Delaware adopt a Corwin-style rule that would incentivize companies to provide full disclosure about the special committee process, including its flaws.237 interps.htm#:~:text=Rule%2013e%2D3%20requires%20that,holders%20of%20the%20class%20of.
+We believe that the SEC disclosure rules should be modified to require greater disclosure of related-party transactions and the process underlying them.248 The existing and relatively lax disclosure environment complicates the efforts of plaintiffs to challenge related party transactions effectively.249 And yet, the disparity in disclosure requirements also highlights the role of state corporate law in incentivizing disclosure to protect shareholders in self-dealing transactions that are not going private transactions.
+As such, we propose that Delaware adopt a Corwin-style rule